Nightscou2018/pebble_basic_openaps/README.md

 When using Medtronic CGM (without an additional device to see BG) it gives the patient a practical way to stay on top of key information without the hassle of accessing the pump.

-Particularly usefull when offline or if opening NightScout is not practical or desired for any reason.
+Particularly useful when offline or if opening NightScout is not practical or desired for any reason

 Tested so far with an Edison/Explorer rig